AlpinYukseloglu/AlpinYukseloglu/_posts/2023-12-15-portfolio-margining.md

 If one examines the plots demonstrating the effect of increasing the leverage factor, the curves carry an uncanny resemblance to a seemingly completely unrelated product: [power perpetuals](https://www.paradigm.xyz/2021/08/power-perpetuals).

-While the relationship is more complex than merely plotting $ETH^L$ on our graphs above, it is clear that some relationship exists here, and more formally deriving what exactly it is (and how it varies with the leverage factor $L$) would be an extremely interesting future direction to explore.
+While the relationship is more complex than merely plotting ETH^L on our graphs above, it is clear that some relationship exists here, and more formally deriving what exactly it is (and how it varies with the leverage factor L) would be an extremely interesting future direction to explore.

 The conclusion one can draw from this, if successful, is quite astonishing: adding the ability to lever on unrealized profits would be equivalent to enabling full-feature power perps!
 A realization like this might, for example, have serious implications for how funding rates are calculated in such systems (as well as for many other parts of the risk engine as well).